CSCfi/csc-user-guide/docs/apps/pytorch.md

 ## Available

 Available on Puhti only.
-Current PyTorch versions and corresponding modules to load:
+Currently supported PyTorch versions and corresponding modules to load:

 - 1.5.0a0 using [Singularity](../support/tutorials/gpu-ml.md#singularity): `pytorch/nvidia-20.02-py3`
 - 1.4.0: `pytorch/1.4`